The guttering on any house, much like the facade and roofing, endures a fair amount of beating from the weather, especially during the winter months.

-Checking and unclogging your gutters might not be at the top of your ‘To Do’ list, but get it done and you’ll be preventing all kinds of problems, including wet walls and water ingress into your home.
+Checking and unclogging your gutters might not be at the top of your ‘To Do’ list, but perhaps it should be.
+Looking after your gutters means you’ll be preventing all kinds of potential problems, including wet walls and water ingress into your home.

 1. Clear and prevent blockages

 ‘Fallen autumn leaves can cause a lot of problems for your guttering’ warns a spokesperson for Gardening Express.
 ‘If there’s a build-up it can cause a blockage in the guttering which stops the excess water being able to flow smoothly, causing spillages and drips from outside the guttering.’

 ‘Moss and pinecones can also commonly be found in gutters.
 Use your hands or a tool to scoop out anything in the gutters which shouldn’t be there’.

 If you think your downward pipe has a blockage, use a hose with high pressure to try and move the blockage.
 If this doesn’t work, use a long stick which you can push it down with.

 Scoop leaves and debris out with a gutter clearing tool or trowel (or use a plastic milk bottle with the base cut off as a scoop).